Little Shadow counselling support

 Thursdays: Lower Hutt Women’s Centre and online.

-• Danni is a second-generation Pākehā/tauiwi practitioner who grew up in the Te Whanganui a Tara/Wellington region.
-Since becoming a mother to her daughter in November 2022, Danni has become interested in the contradictions and hurdles faced in modern parenting.
-These include identity concerns, relationship changes, external and internal pressures, and lack of support.
+Danni is a second-generation Pākehā/tauiwi practitioner from Te Whanganui-a-Tara/Wellington.
+Since becoming a mother in 2022, she has developed a particular interest in the challenges of modern parenting, including identity shifts, relationship changes, and the pressures and lack of support many parents experience.

 Availability

-In addition to our Little Shadow counsellors, we have a range of independent perinatal mental health professionals who can support you in your journey to wellbeing.
-Our partners play an integral role as members of the wider Little Shadow whānau, and we’re delighted to present their personal profiles below.
+In addition to our Little Shadow counsellors, we have independent perinatal mental health professionals who can support you in your journey to wellbeing.
+Our partners play an integral role as members of the wider Little Shadow whānau, and we’re delighted to share their profiles below.

 Want to connect with one of our partners?
-We can refer you with a simple click.
+We can refer you.

 Rachel Brown (she/her)